TLeonardUK/libjobs/README.md

 The library is designed for both high-performance and limited resources.
 Memory allocation (overridable with use defined allocation functions) is done during scheduler initialization and no memory is allocated beyond that point.

+## Building
+The project uses cmake for building the library and examples.
+It's also been setup with a CMakeSettings.json file so it can be opened as a folder project in visual studio.

+Building is identical to most cmake projects, check a cmake tutorial if you are unsure.
+The only caveat is that we cross-compile various platform builds.
+To make cmake build these you need to use the appropriate toolchain file (which are stored in cmake/Toolchain).
+You can pass these as parameters when configuring the project with cmake. eg.

+-DCMAKE_TOOLCHAIN_FILE=cmake/Toolchain/PS4.cmake

+## API Reference
+The library uses doxygen for its api reference.
+Once the project is build the output will be stored on docs/html.

 ## Basic Usage
 Examples of how to use the library are provided in docs/examples.
 Below is a brief explanation of the minimal steps required to run a job.